IronFox/JoyMap/readme.md

 To create a new profile, start the game, then use the main menu (Profiles -> New from Window...) to pick its window and create a new profile.
 Alternatively you can create a new empty profile (Profiles -> New Empty).
 It will have pre-filled profile, process, and window names, which can now be freely edited.
 Process and window names are regular expressions.
+Apart from editing, the "Pick ..." button allows selecting a new process/window name combo.
-If empty, they will always match but at least one (process or window name) must be set correctly or the profile will never activate.
+Empty regex's will always match, but at least one (process or window name) must be set correctly or the profile will never activate.
 The "Profile: ..." drop down in the top section of the window allows selecting any created profile.
 Focusing a game window that matches a registered process or window name will automatically switch to that profile.

+The "Delete" button can be used to delete a profile.
+Alternatively, profiles are automatically removed if they are restored from file without events.
+Removal of a profile can currently not be undone.

+### Save and Load

+If the application is compiled and runs in its release configuration, all changes to profiles are immediately written to file.
+Otherwise, you can test modifications without changing the file, and the main menu File -> Save (...) entry will save everything.

+When starting, the program will attempt to restore its profile/event configuration from file.

+This file is currently stored in
+   [My Documents]\JoyMap\Profiles.json

 ### Events
 An event is a combination of triggers and actions.
 If the trigger combination is considered active, the actions are executed while the target game window is focused